MattKevan/uxlift/ux-leadership/communication.md

 ---
 title: Communication
-description: Effective communication makes or breaks a project.
+intro: Effective communication makes or breaks a project.
 Here's how to do it right.
-icon:
 layout: listing
 ---